OBF/GSoC/00_ideas.md

 * Creating interactive SVG images (Web integration)
 * and [other](https://github.com/etetoolkit/ete/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Adrawing)

-This project aims at covering as many of those features as possible.
+This project aims at covering as many of those features and improvements as possible.

 #### Approach
 Under the supervision of their mentors, the GSoC student will work on: